shakfu/graph-layout/docs/BUILD_SYSTEM.md

 # Wheels not available for musllinux
 # Build from source with:
-apk add gcc musl-dev python3-dev pip install --no-binary :all: pycola
+apk add gcc musl-dev python3-dev pip install --no-binary :all: graph-layout
 ```

 ## Development Workflow